GoInterject/GoInterject.github.io/wGetStarted/L-Create-HideRowCol.md

 ###  Hiding Columns

-In this next example our goal is too hide the rows that have a payment expected date and show the rows without one.
+In this next example our goal is to hide the rows that have a payment expected date and show the rows without one.

 **Step 1:** To begin you will unfreeze the report using [ Quick Tools ](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html).